- This event has passed.

 Donation: All this for only a donation of $3 per person for adult members ($0 for child members), and $5 per adult visitor and $1 per visiting child to help with the costs of running the club, venue hire, insurance and so on.
 Includes tea and coffee and home-made cake and biscuits (including gluten free).
 Please bring the right CASH to help us avoid long queues.
 Thanks.
 We do not have EFTPOS facilities yet.

 Entrance: It is a condition of entry that everyone signs in on arrival, thank you.
+There will be a list of attendees that have registered to attend the event.
+Please check your details are correct and the volunteer can correct them if necessary.

 Parking: Free parking right outside.